 |Student Level & Dependency Status||Maximum Stafford (Subsidized & Unsubsidized)||Maximum Subsidized|

-- The maximum your parent can borrow is equal to the cost of attendance (COA) minus any other financial aid you receive.
+The maximum amount your parent can borrow is equal to the cost of attendance minus any other financial assistance you are receiving.

 Delta College is a community college and does not offer graduate degree programs; therefore, students are not eligible to apply for the Federal Direct Plus Graduate and Professional Degree loans.